Colleges around the US cautiously navigate Trump's DEI crackdown

 Others will not be discouraged in the the current political climate, Fields said.

-“People have spent their entire careers working on certain areas,” said Fields, who has worked to diversity the nursing profession, which is overwhelmingly white and female.
+“People have spent their entire careers working on certain areas,” said Fields, who has worked to diversify the nursing profession, which is overwhelmingly white and female.
 “They’re not going to completely abandon them.”

 The Associated Press’ education coverage receives financial support from multiple private foundations.
 AP is solely responsible for all content.
 Find AP’s standards for working with philanthropies, a list of supporters and funded coverage areas at AP.org.